Why is there no AI inside?

 Reliability

 AI works by indexing a lot of content available in books, whitepapers, and Internet.
-The way it answers your question is it has an index of most-likely tokens (parts of the words, not really syllables but fairly close) following a list of existing tokens.
+The way it answers your question is by having an index of most-likely tokens (parts of the words, not really syllables but fairly close) following a list of existing tokens.
 Sounds simple, but such index is built on a massive multidimensional matrix, on an unimaginably large scale.
 Now, it turns out that what we perceive as a great answer is something AI picks as not the most likely token to follow, but fairly likely.
 We give it a level of creativeness in picking the next token.
 This means not only we will always get a different answer to your question but that it is also creative in figuring out what comes next.
-LLM does not understand the question - but the output is extremely persuasive even when wrong because it is trained on huge text index and sentences (and code) are extremely believable.
+The output is extremely persuasive even when wrong because it is trained on huge text index and sentences (and code) are extremely believable.
 It's great to have a creative essay on a non-critical topic.
 A creative code snippet for a translation of your business logic, though?
 The generated code absolutely will introduce subtle and not so subtle errors.
 Having careless code processing your business transactions is... not a good idea.

 On the contrary, SQL Tran has a fully deterministic engine.
 For the same input it will always reliably produce the exact same output.
 In case there is a problem we can pinpoint the exact cause, fix it, write tests such that it cannot occur in the future, ever again.
 And even better, SQL Tran can understand the code and generate many tests to ensure it is correct.